 Keep in mind that this title loan interest example is related to monthly term loans, like we have in Virginia.
 Some states have 30 day loans, interest only payments, or other rules.

 Make sure to check the laws in your state.
-To calculate another loan with a different amount and/or interest rate use our car title loan calculator.
+To calculate another loan with a different amount and/or interest rate use our car title loan estimate calculator.

 A transparent and Reputable Title Loan Company: